aditbiswas1/P4-Advanced-Lane-Lines/README.md

 The openCV library contains an utility function called ``` find_chessboard_images``` which can be used to determine the coordinates of the points on a given image of a chessboard.
 The openCV library also contains an utility function called ```calibrateCamera``` which takes a set of image points and a set of object points and returns the distortion matrix along with other useful tranformation matrices.

-I use the f```ind_chessboard_images``` functions to determine the corners of chessboard images and generate object points which can be used to find the matrix.
+I use the ```find_chessboard_images``` functions to determine the corners of chessboard images and generate object points which can be used to find the matrix.

 This process is encapsulated in a class called ```Calibrator``` which is initialized in the beginning of the program and contains the undistort method which consistently undistorts images from the camera used to record the footage.